tdbianco/starter-hugo-academic/content/post/2021-07-21-how-to-perform-regression-on-data-that-breaks-the-linear-regression-assumptions/index.en.md

 ![](images/log_cub.png)

 Adding a cubic transformation of time seems to improve the fit.
-The points that lay well below the average may be outliers - that are far more visible now (although the treatmente of outliers should be pondered carefully).
+The points that lay well below the average may be outliers - that are far more visible now (although the treatment of outliers should be pondered carefully).

 Let's check if we get a similar result as before.